 Focused on cultural dialogue, Tony is an educator and percussionist who has taught in K12 schools, managed arts education programs, written curricula for public media and toured nationally and regionally as a musician and speaker.

-Barbara is passionate about her culture and my roots and strongly believes that in order to be successful you have to be aware of where you came from, that’s the reason why she became a Cultural Promoter.
+Barbara is passionate about her culture and her roots and strongly believes that in order to be successful, you have to be aware of where you came from.
+That’s the reason why she became a Cultural Promoter.
 She currently serves as the Artistic Coordinator and Committee Member for the Día de Muertos Festival as well as the Board President at Para Los Niños, a nonprofit located in Burien.

 Ixtlixochitl White Hawk | Indigenous Artist and Cultural Educator